 Buffy Speak: At one point, Guy takes Eep out hunting and they try to catch an enormous ostrich-like bird by propping up a fake female one while they hide beneath it behind a rock as a distraction so that it steps in the circle of rope on the ground that he's set.
 The creature doesn't step in the spot and Eep responds "Uh, it didn't step in your trappy thing."

-Butt Monkey: Guy has this role at the begining, then Grug takes his place for a good chunk of the film.
+Butt Monkey: Guy has this role at the beginning, then Grug takes his place for a good chunk of the film.

 Cats Are Mean: Played straight with Chunky until the end of the film where he becomes Grug's pet.